 |SERVICE TYPE||SERVICE FEE|

 *Please note that the service fee is inclusive of VAT

-The visa application centre offers an optional service at a nominal additional cost:
+The visa application centre offers below optional services at a nominal additional cost:

 |Courier service (Inclusive of 18% VAT)||30 TL|